matias2402/Old-projects/Microeconometrics/README.md

 This folder contains the code to used to answer the Winter 2022/2023 Microeconometrics Exam

 In it we solve a binary model for panel data and cross sectional data, using maximum likelihood and quadrature and simulated maximum likelihood.
-It also contains the another project where we have used the LASSO estimator.
+It also contains another project where we have used the LASSO estimator.

 ### Authors: